 Vincenzo Chiarugi was not well known outside of Italy until a paper published in the middle of the last century, which brought his name to the attention of Americans (Mora, 1959).
 Some 8 years earlier than Pinel, Chiarugi began removing chains from his patients.
-Early in his career, Chiarugi became the director of a large hospital in Florence, which included special facilities for the mentally ill.
-This was established with the passage of a law in 1774 in Italy that allowed mentally ill individuals to be hospitalized.
+Early in his career, Chiarugi became the director of a large hospital in Florence that included special facilities for people with mental illness.
+The institution had been established with the passage of a law in 1774 in Italy that allowed these individuals to be hospitalized.
 As director of the hospital, Chiarugi created guidelines concerning how patients were to be treated.
 One of his rules specified that patients were to be treated with respect.
 He also directed that if restraints were required, they should be applied in a manner to protect the patient from sores and be made of leather rather than chains.
 He also used psychopharmacological agents such as opium for treatment.

-In addition to mental health professionals, the humane care of individuals with mental illness was moved forward by a number of other individuals.
+In addition to mental health professionals, a number of other individuals promoted the humane care of people with mental illness.
 William Tuke (1732-1822) was a successful English merchant and a Quaker philanthropist.
 Some friends had told him of being turned away from an asylum in York, England, when they had tried to visit a fellow Quaker who had been confined there.
 Within a few days, the patient was reported dead.
 Tuke visited the asylum and found the conditions deplorable.
 Having retired, he decided to devote his life to creating alternative places where "the unhappy might find refuge" (Tuke, 1813).